OmriLeviGit/agentic-assignment/agentic-home-assignment/README.md

 pip install -r requirements.txt
 ```

+### Gemini API Key

+The LLM agent can optionally use Google's Gemini API for improved performance (and speed on some machines).

+To set up the Gemini API key:

+1. Copy the example environment file: rename `.env.example` to `.env`
+2. Replace `KEY` in the file with your actual Gemini API key
+3. The format should be: `GEMINI_API_KEY=your_actual_api_key_here`

+**Note**: The Gemini API key is recommended but optional.
+The agent will automatically fall back to the local TinyLlama model if no valid API key is found.

 ### Running Local LLM with Ollama

 **This assignment is designed and must work with Ollama and TinyLlama.** For development and testing, you'll run a lightweight LLM locally using Docker and Ollama: